 The decision-making group for deployment of emergency messaging is made up of an Assessment Team and the Executive Policy group.
-Members of these groups include: the Director of Environmental Health and Safety, Chief of University Police, Director of University Health Services, Director of Facilities Management Services, the Dean of Student Affairs; the Director of Internal Communications and Carnegie Mellon University Vice Presidents.
+Members of these groups include: the Director of Environmental Health and Safety, Chief of University Police, Director of University Health Services, Assistant Vice President of Facilities Management Services, the Vice President of Student Affairs and Dean of Students; the Director of Internal Communications and Carnegie Mellon University Vice Presidents.